 Reading A-Z's English leveled books have been carefully written in accordance with standardized Learning A-Z Text Leveling System and quality checked with custom software.

 Leveled books are available in a wide variety of fiction and nonfiction genres and strengthen connections in literacy and content-area instruction.
-Many are also available in Spanish, French, and British English.
+Many are also available in Spanish, French, British English, Polish, Ukrainian, and Vietnamese.

 How to Use Leveled Books

 Leveled books are used in guided reading, or leveled reading, small-group instruction.
 This approach recognizes that a wide range of reading ability exists within any grade level or age group.
 Students are placed in similar-ability groups and given developmentally appropriate books to read.Leveled Book Support Resources include lessons, worksheets, discussion cards, and comprehension Quick Check quizzes to support and guide instruction.